hbc/knowledgebase/admin/data_management.md

 Use Basecamp for discussions of project progress.
 * Link to Dropbox for results
 * You may post small files on basecamp to share with collaborators

+### Cases to discuss:

+* Many times, the client sends us a presentation (ppt/pptx) or a paper to better understand the project or to provide us with some information that may end up in the metadata.
+Where should we store these files?
+* Similarly, should we store original metadata files or only the csv file that we end up using.